Robust quantum dots charge autotuning using neural network uncertainty: Abstract

 \section{Abstract}

-This study presents a machine-learning-based procedure to automate the charge tuning of semiconductor spin qubits with minimal human intervention, addressing one of the significant challenges in scaling up quantum dot technologies.
-This method exploits artificial neural networks to identify noisy transition lines in stability diagrams, guiding a robust exploration strategy leveraging neural networks' uncertainty estimations.
-Tested across three distinct offline experimental datasets representing different single quantum dot technologies, the approach achieves over \qty{99}{\percent} tuning success rate in optimal cases, where more than \qty{10}{\percent} of the success is directly attributable to uncertainty exploitation.
+This study presents a machine learning-based procedure to automate the charge tuning of semiconductor spin qubits with minimal human intervention, addressing one of the significant challenges in scaling up quantum dot technologies.
+This method exploits artificial neural networks to identify noisy transition lines in stability diagrams, guiding a robust exploration strategy leveraging neural network uncertainty estimations.
+Tested across three distinct offline experimental datasets representing different single-quantum-dot technologies, this approach achieves a tuning success rate of over \qty{99}{\percent} in optimal cases, where more than \qty{10}{\percent} of the success is directly attributable to uncertainty exploitation.
 The challenging constraints of small training sets containing high diagram-to-diagram variability allowed us to evaluate the capabilities and limits of the proposed procedure.